 Setting Up the Report

-- Act-On account integrated with either Salesforce, Microsoft Dynamics or SugarCRM
+- Act-On account integrated with either Salesforce, Microsoft Dynamics, SugarCRM, Netsuite, or Zendesk Sell

 - CRM connected with a user that has full admin permissions or edit access to the fields listed below (on Leads, Opportunities, and Campaigns)